gafemoyano/gafemoyano11ty/src/en/posts/from-tailwind-to-vanilla-extract.md

 **Dynamically generating classNames won't work with PurgeCSS**

-I don't think this is that big of a deal, but you have to be careful when concatanating classes with props to avoid writing explicit mappings, since PurgeCSS needs to find the actual classname string or it will remove it from the final bundle.
+I don't think this is that big of a deal, but you have to be careful when concatenating classes with props to avoid writing explicit mappings, since PurgeCSS needs to find the actual classname string or it will remove it from the final bundle.
 We tried to figure out a few ways around this, like messing with the PurgeCSS config, explicitly mapping the values to classes instead of interpolating strings and having code comments with the used classes but none of them felt like a longterm solution.

 ```javascript
 function Spacer({ top = "16", ...rest }) {